taligentx/dscKeybusInterface/README.md

     - [Arduino](https://www.arduino.cc/en/Main/Products): Uno, Mega, Leonardo, Mini, Micro, Nano, Pro, Pro Mini
       * ATmega328P, ATmega2560, and ATmega32U4-based boards at 16Mhz
     - esp8266: NodeMCU v2 or v3, Wemos D1 Mini, etc.
-      * Includes [Arduino framework support](https://github.com/esp8266/Arduino), integrated WiFi, and improved specs at only $3USD shipped.
+      * Includes [Arduino framework support](https://github.com/esp8266/Arduino), integrated WiFi, and improved specs for ~$3USD shipped.
       * NodeMCU modules are a good choice as they can be powered directly from the DSC panel, the Wemos D1 Mini requires an additional 5v voltage regulator to handle the 12v+ DSC panel power.
       * Supports running at 160MHz - this especially helps sketches using TLS connections
-    - esp32 development boards (experimental)
+    - esp32 development boards (experimental support)
+      * Includes [Arduino framework support](https://github.com/espressif/arduino-esp32), dual cores, WiFi, and Bluetooth for ~$5USD shipped.
+      * Note that different resistor values are used as the GPIO pins are 3.3v-only.
 * Designed for reliable data decoding and performance:
   - Pin change and timer interrupts for accurate data capture timing
   - Data buffering: helps prevent lost Keybus data if the sketch is busy